 - Are we actually applying AI in real audits or it is just a buzz?

 It is indeed very real.
 Such companies as Deloitte, PwC, KPMG, and EY have already implemented AI that manages to sort through vast amounts of financial data, identify trends, and raise any anomaly.
-It is not a hype, it is truly going on and is in fact make the audits to become faster and smarter.

-No because, ethical judgment, communication and morality are human tasks beyond AI capabilities: they can deal with the tedious work, such as data crunching or anomaly scanning.
+No, because ethical judgment, communication and morality are human tasks beyond AI capabilities: they can deal with the tedious work, such as data crunching or anomaly scanning.
 Consider AI as your helper, not the one to replace you.

 Not directly.
 Such tools as Helix or Clara are in-house at those firms.
 However, you can still access such public tools as ChatGPT, Power BI, or Google NLP to develop your own “mini” versions of it to perform such activities as document review, risk scoring, or report drafting.